Sommelier-db/Sommelier-docs/docs/db/intro.md

-## Today's database lacks security.
+## Today's databases lack security.
 Databases (DBs) play a significant role in today's Internet-based services.
 For example, online search services manage the data to be searched in a DB, which can be searched efficiently according to the user's query.
 The more data stored in a DB, however, the more serious the damage of data leakage if that DB is attacked.